andrei-k/go-web-dev/course-calendar/README.md

 # Course Calendar

-Render an HTML template that displays a course calender.
+Render HTML that displays a course calender.

 ## Usage